 Although I do have an idea for another one, lol.

 This has been such an interesting experience.
-I’m so grateful to Huia Publishers, Te Papa Tupu and my mentor Whiti Hereaka for giving me the chance to be creative and guide me and encourage me when normally I would have given up.
-I’ve learnt so much about the technical side of writing (adverbs are the devil, don’t make your characters walk anywhere if they don’t have to, never ‘begin’ to do something – you’re either doing it or you’re not) all invaluable stuff because I’ve never done any of those flash Varsity writing courses or anything.
-I don’t know all the little tricks that turn alright writing into awesome writing.
+I’m so grateful to Huia Publishers, Te Papa Tupu and my mentor, Whiti Hereaka, for giving me the chance to be creative and guide me and encourage me when normally I would have given up.
+I’ve learnt so much about the technical side of writing (adverbs are the devil, don’t make your characters walk anywhere if they don’t have to, never ‘begin’ to do something – you’re either doing it or you’re not) – all invaluable stuff because I’ve never done any of those flash varsity writing courses or anything.
+I don’t know all the little tricks that turn all right writing into awesome writing.
 But now I know a good deal more than I did before, and one thing I definitely know for sure.

 Writing is bloody hard work.

 This month has been tough.
 I was tootling along with my editing (I print off the pages, head to a cafe and go nuts with a black Artline 200 while Snapchatting pictures of my flat white; who said writing was hard?), and then I got an email from my mentor advising me to restructure the entire manuscript, kill all the adverbs and work out my character arcs.

 I mean, I get it.
 My story did need rejigging and rejoggling.
 And maybe I do overly use adverbs constantly.
 And perhaps one of my characters is rather … static (he doesn’t really have a journey, he barely even makes the train).

 I didn’t like this advice at all.
 In fact, I HATED it.
 I only have a few weeks til the end of the programme.
 This was going to be HARD!
 I also admit to crying a little, plop plop plop, bitter tears ruining the perfect love heart of foam that darling Derek the barista puts on my coffee.